-With some common misconceptions floating around on the internet and elsewhere, Dr. Carlos Ortiz, Senior Vice President of Medical Services for Thompson Health, provides answers to some common questions about flu shots.
+With some common misconceptions floating around on the internet and elsewhere, Dr. David Baum, Senior Vice President of Medical Services for Thompson Health, provides answers to some common questions about flu shots.

 Can I get the flu from the flu vaccine?